Carpal tunnel release surgery

 Pain relief

 The cut on your hand may feel a bit sore for the first day or two.
 This should settle down, but you may continue to have some soreness or discomfort in your hand for some weeks afterwards.
 If you need pain relief during your recovery, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
-Always read the patient information leaflet that comes with your medicine, and ask your pharmacist for advice if you have any questions.
+Always read the patient information leaflet that comes with your medicine, and ask a pharmacist for advice if you have any questions.

 Bandages and stitches